fortrabbit/blog/php-73-eol.md

 ## Grace period

 You will still be able to switch back your App to `PHP 7.3` with our Dashboard for an extended period of time after the first switch — this is what we consider the grace period.
-You can also <a href="javascript:Intercom('showNewMessage');">ask us</a> to exclude certain of your Apps (please include the App names) from the switch right away, so no switch will happen initially.
+You can also ask us to exclude certain of your Apps (please include the App names) from the switch right away, so no switch will happen initially.

 We plan to support the deprecated PHP version for one more month at least.
 The final switch off is planned to happen about a month later.
 We will announce that in our usual communication channels - [status.fortrabbit.com](https://status.fortrabbit.com).